 Convert using EPUB Converter — web-based

-As the name implies, EPUB Converter is a free online utility used to convert eBook files to and from their native format.
-The tool currently includes options for converting electronic publications, aka EPUBs, to PDF, MOBI, AZW, and TXT among others, as well as one for directly converting Kindle files to PDF.
+As the name implies, EPUB Converter is a free online utility used to convert ebook files to and from their native format.
+The tool currently includes options for converting electronic publications, aka EPUBs, to PDF, MOBI, and AZW, among other formats, as well as one for directly converting Kindle files to PDF.
 It’s speedy, simple, and lacks a heavy desktop footprint.
 How’s that for sustainable?

 Step 1: Access EPUB Converter

-Step 2: Upload and convert the Kindle file
+Step 2: Upload and convert your Kindle file

-Assuming you have the file(s) in question housed on your machine, click the blue Browse button located below the PDF information and above the conversion instructions.
-Afterward, locate the Kindle file you wish to convert — most likely formatted in Amazon’s proprietary file type AZW or MOBI — and click the gray Open button located in the bottom-right corner of the pop-up window.
-EPUB Converter allows for simultaneous uploading and converting, so feel free to add as many files you’d like.
-Click the green Start Now! button next to the right of the Browse button when finished.
+Assuming you have the file(s) in question housed on your machine, click the yellow Add File button located below the PDF information and above the conversion instructions.
+Next, locate the Kindle file you wish to convert — most likely formatted in Amazon’s proprietary file type, AZW or MOBI — and click the gray Open button located in the bottom-right corner of the pop-up window.
+EPUB Converter also allows for simultaneous uploading and converting, so feel free to add as many files you’d like.
+When finished, click the yellow Start Upload button to the right of the file you just added.

 Step 3: Download the PDF

-Once the conversion is complete, a potentially lengthy process depending on the file size, right-click or CTRL-click the resulting PDF file and select the Save link as option (or a similarly titled one) to download the file to your desired save location.
-Alternatively, left-click or single-click the link to prompt the download, or to view the PDF in your browser window.
-EPUB Converter will host the file on its server for two hours, providing plenty of time to download the your new PDF.
-Refresh the page and repeat the process as many times as necessary by clicking the Add File button housed below your newly converted file.
+Once the conversion is complete — a potentially lengthy process depending on the file size — right-click or CTRL-click the resulting PDF file and select the Save link as option to save the file to your desired location.
+Alternatively, left-click or single-click the link to prompt the download, or to view the PDF in your browser.
+EPUB Converter will host the file on its server for two hours, providing you with plenty of time to download your new PDF.
+You can repeat the process as many times as necessary by clicking the Add File button housed below your newly converted file.